Codetaal/FASK-PWA/study-with-miffy/README.md

 # todo

--   make sure questions don't use previous question, reset options after everything option was used
 -   add final result when question limit was reached
     -   keep track of correct answers in storage
     -   redirect to new view ScoreView